IELTS Essay 1153 - The growing number of refugees

 The recent political unrest, war and the rise of a few terrorist groups have made many people become refugees and this is a global problem.
 As an immediate solution, many express their view that rich countries should allow more evacuees to enter their border to reduce the severity of this crisis.
 However, accepting a higher number of migrants by the developed countries is not a viable solution to this refugee crisis, in my opinion.

-Worldwide refugees and their constant sufferings are often reported on TV.
-At a first look, it might seem that industrialised countries can easily solve this emergency and sufferings by allowing more refugee immigrants to enter their countries.
+To begin with, worldwide refugees and their constant sufferings are often reported on TV.
+It might seem that industrialised countries can easily solve this emergency and miseries by allowing more refugees to enter their countries.
 In reality, this is certainly not an easy solution.
 If we only look at the few recent catastrophic events that the migrant refugees have caused, it would become clear why the governments in developed countries are unwavering to accept more people to their countries.
-Besides, historically, it is evident that only granting more refugees in other countries does not solve the problem, in some cases, it actually deteriorates it.
+Besides, historically, it is evident that only granting more refugees in other countries does not solve the problem, in some cases, it deteriorates it.

-Due to the humanitarian reasons, developed countries should help destitute and needy people.
-It is no longer possible, unlike the past, to ignore what happens on the other side of the world.
+It is true that, due to humanitarian reasons, some developed countries should help destitute and needy people.
 This is partly a moral issue and partly because it is in the self-economic interest of the industrialised countries.
 Considering this, a practical way of reducing the severity of this crisis would be to accept more refugees, particularly when it is caused by a natural disaster and civil war.

 [Written by - Katerina]